 SPORT NEEDS A SPACE

-- One of the best worldwide, again: adidas Group is listed fifth among the 'Global 100 Most Sustainable Corporations in the World' and is recognised as the leader in its industry.
-It is the third consecutive year that the Group is included in the Top 10 of the Global 100 Index
+- One of the best worldwide, again: adidas is listed fifth among the 'Global 100 Most Sustainable Corporations in the World' and is recognised as the leader in its industry.
+It is the third consecutive year that the company is included in the Top 10 of the Global 100 Index

-- In April, the adidas Group launches its Sustainability Strategy ‘Sport needs a space’.
-Deeply rooted in the company’s core belief that through sport we have the power to change lives, the strategy translates the Group’s sustainable efforts into tangible goals and measurable objectives until 2020.
+- In April, adidas launches its Sustainability Strategy ‘Sport needs a space’.
+Deeply rooted in the company’s core belief that through sport we have the power to change lives, the strategy translates the company’s sustainable efforts into tangible goals and measurable objectives until 2020.
 The new Sustainability Strategy is a holistic strategy framework that follows the entire lifecycle of sport, from the spaces where sport is made (all places where products are created, designed, manufactured and shipped), sold (own retail, wholesale and e-commerce) and played (from the indoor court to the outdoor pitch all over the world).

 - We go plastic-bag free in our stores: As of April, plastic shopping bags are removed from the company’s own retail stores globally.

-- 50 ambassadors to save the oceans: In June, the adidas Group announces the release of a limited number of the iconic running shoe showcased at the United Nations.
+- 50 ambassadors to save the oceans: In June, adidas announces the release of a limited number of the iconic running shoe showcased at the United Nations.
 The shoes were not for sale though.
 People had to ‘earn’ their pair by entering a creative Instagram contest, taking a pledge and committing to take action.